ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Storage

-To efficiently handle small and frequent row-level ingestion without sacrificing columnar efficiency, \sysname employs a two-stage write pipeline that decouples transient ingestion from durable columnar persistence.
+To efficiently handle small and frequent row-level ingestion without sacrificing columnar efficiency, \sysname employs a two-stage write pipeline that decouples transient ingestion from durable columnar persistence~\cite{antonopoulos2019socrates,LambFVTVDB12}.

-\hi{(1) Staging in Key-Value Store.} Incoming updates are first written to a lightweight \emph{staging area}, currently implemented using \bkv, a strongly consistent, distributed, transaction-supported key-value store at ByteDance.
-Each write is assigned a transaction identifier and recorded in a write-ahead log (WAL) to ensure durability and atomicity.
+\hi{(1) Staging in Key-Value Store.} Incoming updates are first written to a lightweight \emph{staging area}, supported by a distributed key-value store at ByteDance, \bkv.
+Each write is assigned a transaction identifier and recorded in a Write-ahead Log to ensure durability and atomicity.
 The staging area serves as a short-lived buffer that accumulates recent changes in row-oriented format.

 \hi{(2) Flush to Columnar Storage.} Once the data size or retention time exceeds predefined thresholds, \sysname flushes the buffered data to columnar storage, reorganizing it into compressed column segments.
 During this flush process, schema evolution and version visibility are preserved, allowing newly persisted data to integrate seamlessly with existing analytical files.